OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 Basic References
 ================
 As stated in the introduction, this tutorial is willing to explain the pointers topic.
-Pointers is on of the important topic in languages like C and C++.
+Pointers is one of the important topic in languages like C and C++.
 But, this tutorial will use Java language, in Java there are no pointers, there are references.
 Actually, Pointers are similar to Java references in many aspects.
 A question may be raised in head that why Java call them references instead of pointers?
 The answer is that pointers are well known by programmers and they are use in some unsafe connotations.
 Pointers also provide a lot of abilities that are considered unnecessary, dangerous and lead to complex code.
-For example there are pointers arthmitic which include adding pointers, increment a pointer, decrement a pointer, etc.
+For example there are pointers arithmetic which include adding pointers, increment a pointer, decrement a pointer, etc.

 So, Java uses restricted model of pointers and calls it references.
 With references, programmers have limited access to